AlphaDio/universus-prototype-sets/design.md

 Stages should affect both players when possible, but their hooks should favor specific decks or punish specific patterns.
 For example, Factory supports `Tech` keyword attacks, while Aquarium checks speed-heavy decks.

+Stage cards are among the few cards types that can have 2 effects universally, since their state is checked by both players.
+One effect can be played only by the controller of the card, and the other can be played by both players.

 ## Balance Targets

 - Each character should have a clear win condition but not access to every effect category.